Positivity in Amplitudes and Quantum Entanglement: Discussion and Future Directions

-\mysec{Discussion and Future Directions}In this work we have shown that amplitudes' positivity---a consequence of unitarity in the form of the optical theorem---implies positivity of entanglement, and vice versa.
+In this work we have shown that amplitudes' positivity---a consequence of unitarity in the form of the optical theorem---implies positivity of entanglement, and vice versa.
+Specifically, we have shown that positivity of the shift in the quantity ${\cal E}$, which in a unitary theory would correspond to the linearized entropy, implies positivity of the imaginary part of the forward amplitude.
 Could there be other consequences of unitary that are related to entanglement?
-Could entanglement be used as a ``guiding principle" of sorts for effective field theories?
-This Letter paves the way to such explorations.
+Could entanglement be used as a ``guiding principle'' of sorts for effective field theories?
+This paper paves the way to such explorations.

-As discussed above, constraints on Wilson coefficients of EFT operators are traditionally derived from unitarity.
-Positivity of entanglement can be used to replicate (and perhaps even go beyond) such constraints.
-Consider as a simple example collinear two-to-two photon scattering arising from the EFT operator $\frac{C}{M_\Phi^2} (F_{\mu \nu}F^{\mu \nu})^2$, which can be generated via a heavy scalar $\Phi$ coupled to $F_{\mu\nu}F^{\mu\nu}$.
-In Ref.~\cite{Adams:2006sv}, the bound on the Wilson coefficient was shown to be simply $C>0$.
+As discussed above, constraints on Wilson coefficients are traditionally derived from unitarity, which we can now relate to entanglement positivity.
+Consider as a simple example collinear two-to-two photon scattering arising from the EFT operator $\frac{C}{M_\Phi^2} (F_{\mu \nu}F^{\mu \nu})^2$, which can be generated via a heavy scalar $\Phi$ dimensionfully coupled to $F_{\mu\nu}F^{\mu\nu}$.
+In Ref.~\cite{Adams:2006sv}, the positivity bound was shown to be $C>0$.
 In the forward limit the photon has only transverse modes and behaves as a complex scalar.
-As shown in the Supplemental Material, positivity of entanglement

-implies the positivity bound.
+As shown in Sec.~\ref{sec:ent-2to2}, positivity of $ \Delta \mathcal{E}_{\rm \gamma \gamma} [\Omega^{\rm prod}] \propto C s^2 \delta (s-M_\Phi^2)$ implies the positivity bound ${\rm Im}\,{\cal A} > 0$, and indeed ${\rm Im}\,{\cal A} \propto C \delta(s-M_\Phi^2)$, where the IR EFT coefficient $C$ is identified with $g^2$ for UV coefficient $g$ controlling the coupling $\Phi\rightarrow\gamma\gamma$.
 We leave it to future work to extend such a study beyond this simplest of cases.
 For instance, one could consider a theory with two scalars, allowing for a CP phase, as well scattering through other operators considered in Ref.~\cite{Remmen:2019cyz}.
 Such studies could also lead to new insights for the emergence of symmetries, in a similar spirit as Refs.~\cite{Beane:2018oxh,Low:2021ufv}.
-It would also be interesting to explore more generally the entanglement structure of theories with decays (where the leading-order entanglement will go as $\mathcal{A}_{1\rightarrow 2}\mathcal{A}_{1\rightarrow 2}^\dag$), mass mixing, and particle-antiparticle oscillations.
-Another avenue for future work is to generalize the results of this letter to theories with fermions or vectors where the interplay between spin, momentum, and internal degrees of freedom can be studied.
-Finally, extending these results beyond leading order in perturbation theory could perhaps allow us to derive the generalized optical theorem.
+It would also be interesting to explore more generally the entanglement structure of theories with decays, mass mixing, and particle-antiparticle oscillations.